What Is an RCS Message? Here’s What You Should Know [2023]

 cartoon person looking at their phone with question marks and the H1 “What’s the Future of RCS Messages?

-At this point, we’re in a “wait and see” period—for now, we can observe how developments play out, and in the meantime, for text marketers, you can keep your primary focus on the tried-and-true methods of SMS and MMS.
+The future is unknown, but in the meantime, for text marketers, you can keep your primary focus on the tried-and-true methods of SMS and MMS.

 RCS FAQ